Terry Corbell, The Biz Coach

 His parting shot:

 “When it comes to cyber security management, myths are particularly dangerous,” he writes.
 “Our greatest security weakness-our greatest vulnerability-lies in the security myths we believe.
-That’s why this week’s stories of more than 600,000 Macs infected by the Flashback malware is so important, for it serves as a warning about the dangers of all cyber security myths.”
+That’s why the stories of more than 600,000 Macs infected by the Flashback malware is so important, for it serves as a warning about the dangers of all cyber security myths.”

 From the Coach’s Corner, here are more security insights:

-5 Safety Measures to Thwart Mounting Social-Network Attacks
+— 5 Safety Measures to Thwart Mounting Social-Network Attacks

 Who Profits from Android’s Security Issues?
 Not Users.